kumu/help/site/basics/faq.md

 To add an image to an element on your map, create an "Image" attribute and then paste the URL as the value for the given element.
 Also, if you create an "Email" attribute and add an email for a given person or company, Kumu will look whether a gravatar exists for that email and if so use that as the image.

-## Can I create dotted connections?
+## Can I create dashed connections?

 Yep!
-Currently dotted connections are controlled only through Advanced CSS.
-Below is the code to create dotted connections for all connections with low strength:
+Currently dashed connections are controlled only through Advanced CSS.
+Below is the code to create dashed connections for all connections with strength = low:

 ```
 connection["strength"="low"] {